 Step 3.
 Save the recovered files

-Once you have reviewed the files, simply click on "recover" and then choose a new location to store the files.
-This avoids the corruption of the files, which may occur if they are saved to the same location.
+Once you have reviewed the files, click on "recover" and then choose a new location to store the files.
+This avoids the files' corruption, which may occur if they are saved to the same location.

 Mac can present you with different errors when you restart or reboot the system.
 Here are some rare Mac restart issues and what you can do to resolve them.

 This occurs when your Mac cannot progress beyond the loading screen.
-This may be caused by any of the following
+Any of the following may cause this

 This occurs when you start your Mac, and instead of progressing to the desktop, you get a blank green screen and nothing else.